radhikatoshniwal/blog/content/posts/post-2.md

 ### Step 2: Set up the Raspberry Pi.
 ![Setup](https://www.raspberrypi.org/app/uploads/2018/07/42558525-6dd32c62-84e9-11e8-99d2-0281ffe300c3.gif)
 You'll need:
-+ a USB mouse
+* a USB mouse
 * a USB keyboard
 * a display
 * a router
 * an ethernet cable to attach the router with
 After inserting the aforementioned devices and the SD card, connect the Pi to a power source.
 Install the OS (do not install LibreELEC for this project)
 ### Step 3: Install KODI
-Go to the terminal and type the following command
+Go to the terminal and type the following command:
 `$	sudo apt get kodi`
 ### Step 4: Configure KODI
 Once installed,